 There are no restrooms along the trail.
 Mt.
 Whitney visitors are expected to pack-out their solid human waste (poop and paper).
 Pack-out kits are provided with your permit.
 Dispose of pack-out kits in the waste disposal box located near the restrooms at Whitney Portal Trailhead.

 Respect other visitor’s desire for quiet and solitude.
 Help protect this natural resource and leave it unmarked for future visitors.
-Familiarize yourself with the Leave No Trace principles and review wilderness rules with all group members.
+Familiarize yourself with the Leave No Trace principles and review rules with all group members.

 Safety Is No Accident!
 Tips from Inyo County Search & Rescue